UTokyo-FieldPhenomics-Lab/GrainCountingP2PNet/README.md

 \[link to paper \]

-GrainCountingNet is a modified P2PNet with multi level pyramid features ...
+GrainCountingP2PNet is a modified P2PNet with multi level pyramid features ...

 ## Pretrained Models